FederatedAI/FATE-Flow/examples/README.rst

    that with new DSL training job will no longer automatically form prediction DSL;
    user needs to first form DSL manually with FATE-Flow cli before running prediction task.
-2. New fate_components may now be added to prediction DSL;
+2. New components may now be added to prediction DSL;
    for instance, ``evaluation`` module may be added to prediction task.
 3. Standardize style of ``role_parameter`` and ``algorithm_parameter``.